Marsha Blackburn: 2018 election

 In October 2017, Blackburn announced her candidacy for the Senate seat being vacated by Bob Corker.
 In her announcement, she said that House Republicans were frustrated with Senate Republicans, who they believed acted like Democrats on important issues, including Obamacare.
 In the announcement, Blackburn called herself a "hardcore, card-carrying Tennessee conservative", said she was "politically incorrect", and noted with pride that liberals had called her a "wingnut".
 She dismissed compromise and bipartisanship, saying "No compromise, no apologies."
 She also said that she carried a gun in her purse.
 On August 2, Blackburn received 610,302 votes (84.48%) in the Republican primary, winning the nomination.

 Blackburn largely backed President Donald Trump's policies, including a U.S.–Mexico border wall, and shared his opinion of National Football League national anthem protests.
 Trump and Vice President Mike Pence endorsed her.
-During the campaign, Blackburn pledged to support Trump's agenda and suggested that Bredesen would not.
+During the campaign, Blackburn pledged to support Trump's agenda and suggested that Democratic nominee Phil Bredesen would not.

 For most of the campaign, polls showed the two candidates nearly tied.
 But after Brett Kavanaugh's Supreme Court confirmation hearings, Blackburn pulled ahead.
 Some believe the hearings mobilized Republican voters in the state, even though Democrats won the House.
 Blackburn won the election with 54.7% of the vote to Bredesen's 43.9%, an unexpectedly large margin.
 She carried all but three counties in the state (Davidson, Shelby, and Haywood), the most counties ever won in an open Senate election in Tennessee.

+2024 election

+On August 1, 2024, Blackburn and Democratic state representative Gloria Johnson won their respective party nominations.
+This was the first all-woman general election for a Tennessee Senate seat.

+Blackburn was reelected with 63.8% of the vote to Johnson's 34.2%.
+She carried all but two counties in the state (Davidson and Shelby).

+There was speculation that Blackburn could be Donald Trump's running mate in his 2024 presidential campaign, but Trump instead chose JD Vance.

 Senate tenure

-Blackburn was sworn in on January 3, 2019.
+Blackburn was sworn in as a U.S. senator on January 3, 2019.
+She is the first woman in history to represent Tennessee in the U.S. Senate.
+Upon Lamar Alexander's retirement in 2021, Blackburn became the senior U.S. senator from Tennessee.

-On March 22, 2022, during the confirmation hearings for Supreme Court nominee Ketanji Brown Jackson, Blackburn asked her to define the word "woman".
-Jackson responded, "I'm not a biologist."